dennuguyen/comp1531-proj/src/assumptions.md

 ### channel_removeowner()
 - return empty dictionary on success
-- channel and slackr owner can remove other owner permissions except for the slackr owner
+- channel and slackr owner can remove other owner permissions
-- must always be at least 1 owner in any channel
+- slackr owner cannot be stripped of owner permissions

 ## channels.py